From the sandy beaches of Costa da Caparica to the historic monuments of Evora and Tomar, these are the best day trips from Lisbon!

 The travel time from Lisbon is a three hour drive, so it will definitely be a long day.
 If you don’t have your own transport, I recommend taking this trip, which also stops off at Óbidos and Nazaré along the way.

-So, now you know my favourite day trips and tours from Lisbon.
+Now you know my favourite day trips and tours from Lisbon.
 After writing this, I’m ready to pack my bags and head back.
 Are you as well?
 Let me know in the comments below.

 Like this blog post?
 Then Pin it for the future!